Magnon-Cooparons in magnet-superconductor hybrids: Supplemental information

-It is seen that $\delta \alpha_N$ is positive and vanishes for zero-momentum magnons.
-The result is natural because in the framework of our model we consider the only source of spin relaxation processes in superconductor - the finite momentum of the magnon, which results in the spin relaxation rate $Dk^2$.
-We do not consider any other spin relaxation processes such as spin-orbit relaxation and relaxation at magnetic impurities.
-The corresponding relaxation rates would additionally increase the correction to the Gilbert damping.
 The correction to the Gilbert damping due to the spin-orbit relaxation and relaxation at magnetic impurities has been investigated in Ref.~\onlinecite{Silaev2020} by calculation of the spin susceptibility of the superconductor.
-Eq.~(\ref{gilbert_correction_normal}) at $h_0 \to 0$ coincides with the result obtained in Ref.~\onlinecite{Silaev2020} with the substitution $Dk^2 \to 2\Gamma + \tau_s^{-1}$, where $\Gamma$ is the Dynes parameter and $\tau_s^{-1}$ is the spin-orbit relaxation rate.
-Our estimates suggest that $\delta \alpha_N \sim 10^{-2} (\xi_S k^2)$, where $\xi_S = \sqrt{D/\Delta_0} $ is the superconducting coherence length, which is of the order of $10$ nm for Nb films.
+Eq.~(\ref{gilbert_correction_normal}) at $h_0 \to 0$ coincides with the result obtained in Ref.~\onlinecite{Silaev2020} with the substitution $Dk^2 \to 2\Gamma + \tau_{\mathrm s}^{-1}$, where $\Gamma$ is the Dynes parameter and $\tau_{\mathrm s}^{-1}$ is the spin-orbit relaxation rate.
+Our estimates suggest that $\delta \alpha_{\mathrm N} \sim 10^{-2} (\xi_{\mathrm S} k^2)$, where $\xi_{\mathrm S} = \sqrt{D/\Delta_0} $ is the superconducting coherence length, which is of the order of $10$ nm for Nb films.
 Consequently, for short wave-length magnons the superconducting correction is essential in comparison with the extremely low values of the Gilbert damping parameter in YIG\cite{Xiao2010} $\alpha \approx 5 \cdot 10^{-5}$.
 The influence of superconductivity on the correction to the Gilbert damping constant is presented in Fig.~\ref{fig:damping}.
 The most important feature of the temperature dependence is that in the presence of the finite $h_0$ in the superconductor the correction in the superconducting state demonstrates a sharp drop at a given temperature, which physically corresponds to the value of the superconducting order parameter $\Delta (T) = h_0$, where the gap in the superconducting state is closed.
 At this point the number of thermal quasiparticles, which can flip their spin, grows sharply.
 The results obtained at $h_0 \to 0$ and, consequently, not taking into account the Zeeman splitting of the superconducting gap, manifest gradual decline of the correction at the superconducting state \cite{Silaev2020}.